 - Inefficient coordination between different departments and many more.

-But, How will you be benefited by integrating ERP with eCommerce storefront?
+But, How will you benefit by integrating ERP with an eCommerce storefront?
 The answer is

 Sales Orders Synchronization